IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 Systems submitted via Docker image are expected to run on a single NVIDIA H100 GPU with 80 GB of HBM.
 Additionally, participants must include a **README** with instructions on how to run the system for each *track* and *language direction*.
 To enable communication between evaluators and participants, a point of contact and email address should be provided in the **README** in case of issues during evaluation.
 Docker images should support the `linux/arm64` architecture, specified during build via the `--platform` flag.

-Regardless of the submission type (Docker or log), participants must also submit results on the *development set* (i.e., ACL 60/60 or the dedicated Czech-to-English dev set) to determine the **latency regime** of their submission.
+Regardless of the submission type (Docker or log), participants must also submit results on the *development set* (i.e., MCIF or the dedicated Czech-to-English dev set) to determine the **latency regime** of their submission.

 <!-- Submission link: [Dropbox Folder](https://www.dropbox.com/request/9tdIploALP4eQBScOYBq) -->